MSc Clinical Dentistry (Paediatric Dentistry) / Course details

 - Use of the “wand” for the delivery of local analgesia

-- Develop presentation skills and critical appraisal skills through participation on regular departmental journal club and the planning, implementation and presentation of a clinical governance project
+This unit also aims to develop the student’s presentation and critical appraisal skills through participation in the regular departmental journal club and the planning, implementation and presentation of a clinical governance project.

 Assessment methods